elatov/elatov.github.io/_posts/2012-04-26-seeing-a-high-number-of-trespasses-from-a-clariion-array-with-esx-hosts.md

 > which prevents path thrashing in multi-host setups.
 This option is turned on using the esxcli command
 > enable\_alua\_followover and turned off using the esxcli command disable\_alua\_followover.

-Just to elaborate, the article &#8216;<a href="http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf']);">EMC CLARiiON Asymmetric Active/Active Feature</a>&#8216;, has a good paragraph
+Just to elaborate, the article '<a href="http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.emc.com/collateral/hardware/white-papers/h2890-emc-clariion-asymm-active-wp.pdf']);">EMC CLARiiON Asymmetric Active/Active Feature</a>', has a good paragraph
 about implicit and explicit failover:

 > Explicit and implicit failover software